 Who Benefits Most from ADHD Counseling

-Therapy for parents of teens with ADHD is best for those who need relief from the constant battle to stay on task and to manage behaviors.
+Therapy for teens with ADHD is best for those who need relief from the constant battle to stay on task and to manage behaviors.

 - They need help to focus in school